-Health care providers cannot deny their services to someone simply because the person is HIV-positive.
-If a doctor or other health care provider is uncomfortable treating someone with HIV and makes that known in whatever way to you, be aware that you have legal recourse in such situations.
+Health care providers cannot deny their services to someone simply because the person is HIV positive.
+If a doctor or other health care provider is uncomfortable treating someone with HIV and makes that known to you in any way, be aware that you have legal recourse in such situations.

 General tips to consider with regard to medical and health care providers:

 - All health care providers are bound by confidentiality laws.